Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 How To Keep Thickness Consistent

-Consistency matters more than chasing one perfect number.
-A button set reads clean when every blank feels like it came from the same sheet and the same build decision.
+Consistency matters more than chasing one exact number.
+A button set reads clean when every blank feels like it came from the same slab and the same build decision.

 Thickness guide strips are one of the easiest ways to keep small button sets from drifting thicker and thinner as you roll.

-Acrylic roller works well when you only need one or two button sheets and want to keep the setup simple.
+Acrylic roller works well when you only need one or two button slabs and want to keep the setup simple.

-If the design depends on repeated circles, arches, or medallions, cut the full set in one sitting from the same sheet instead of building each button one by one from fresh scraps.
+If the design depends on repeated circles, arches, or medallions, cut the full set in one sitting from the same slab instead of building each button one by one from fresh scraps.

 Hole Placement That Holds Up Better